What are my rights?

 Everything about the cost of buying the vehicle, including any dealer fees, documentation and administrative fees, licence and insurance fees (separate from ICBC fees), the interest costs if you’re financing the vehicle, the cost of necessary repairs, the cost of any options you choose, and the total cost.

 As well, a dealer must guarantee that the vehicle is free of liens.
 A lien is a legal claim made on someone else's property to make sure they pay a debt.
-For example, a bank that lends money to help someone buy a vehicle may place a lien on the vehicle in case the owner fails to repay the loan.
-If the owner doesn’t repay the loan, the vehicle can be taken as payment.
+For example, a bank that lends money to help someone buy a car may place a lien on the car in case the owner fails to repay the loan.
+If the owner doesn’t repay the loan, the car can be taken as payment.

 Understanding your options

 If a car dealer has breached the legal warranty or misrepresented the vehicle, you have options:

 You can ask for the dealer to pay for any repairs.
 You can either take the vehicle back to the dealer to have them do the repair or have the repair done by a third party and ask the dealer to foot the bill.
 (Bear in mind you won’t be able to ask for a repair if it’ll cost more than you paid for the vehicle.)

 You can cancel the agreement, return the vehicle, and ask for your money back.
 Act immediately if you want to pursue this option.
 If you wait, it gets more difficult to prove that a fault is the cause of any problem, and not just normal wear and tear.

 You can ask for a discount if you still want the vehicle.

 You’re also entitled to other expenses that “directly and naturally result” from any breach of the legal warranty or misrepresentation.
 For example, if you had to pay for the vehicle to be towed after it broke down, this would be an expense that directly and naturally resulted from the breach of the legal warranty.